Night Without End (novel): Plot summary

 A BOAC airplane crash-lands on the Greenland ice cap far from its usual route after flying in a seemingly erratic fashion.
 An International Geophysical Year scientific research team based near the crash site rescues the surviving passengers and takes them to their station.
 Most of the flight crew are dead.
 The station's only means of contact with the outside world, a radio set, is destroyed in a seemingly accidental manner.

 With not enough food for everyone and no hope of rescue, the leader of the scientific research team, Dr Mason, decides that they must set out for the nearest settlement, some 300 kilometers away at the coast.
-Meanwhile, the crew member who was found with massive brain injuries an who since fell in a coma is found to have been suffocated with a pillow.
+Meanwhile, the crew member who was found with massive brain injuries and who since has fallen into a coma is found to have been suffocated with a pillow.
 Inspecting the plane, Dr Mason discovers that one of the pilots had been shot in the back.
 The dead passenger is determined to be a military courier.
-An attempt is also made on Mason's life by stranding him in the arctic night, soon after that the wreck goes up in flames.
+An attempt is also made on Mason's life by stranding him in the arctic night; soon after that the wreck goes up in flames.
 The scientist's suspicion falls on the stewardess but she is soon cleared.
 Mason orders another scientist, Joss, to stay behind and try to repair the radio so that a field expedition can be contacted.

 Mason leaves with the group along with the other scientist, Jackstraw, while remaining in touch with their station by means of a short range radio.
 Meanwhile, the field expedition returns to the station and contacts Mason.
 They inform him that a massive military mobilization has located the crashed plane and that it carried something very important.
 The government, having refused to divulge anything, had tried to contact Mason's station.
 Finding the station to be non-responding, they have requested the expedition chief, Captain Hillcrest, to investigate.